asplos-contest/2025/IOPDDL.md

   title = {The ASPLOS 2025 / EuroSys 2025 Contest
            on Intra-Operator Parallelism for
            Distributed Deep Learning},
-  booktitle = {Proceedings of the 30th International Conference on
+  booktitle = {Proceedings of the 30th ACM International Conference
-               Architectural Support for Programming Languages
+               on Architectural Support for Programming Languages
                and Operating Systems},
   volume = {3},
   author = {Moffitt, Michael D. and Fegade, Pratik},